 Japan on the other hand, has fewer natural energy resources and in order to limit its dependence of imports, has long encouraged it citizens to conserve energy with higher prices.
 Germany and other European nations do the same and the result is the same: higher prices for energy consumption reduce energy consumption markedly.
 Its simple market economics.
 Part of its effectiveness is that this encourages people to avoid wasting energy like leaving the TV and lights on.

 Higher Energy Costs Needed To Bring More Energy Efficiency Focus: As American’s see the price of gasoline approach $5/gallon, their consumption habits will fall more in line with other countries – hopefully.
 Gasoline in other countries is 2-3x what Americans pay, so cars aren’t used as heavily.
 Our addiction to driving everywhere, for everything, for any reason is a strong reason why our country consumes so much energy.

 If Americans simply cut energy consumption down to Japan’s level, which is more than reasonable, it would roughly equate to 100 million less energy-hungry consumers on this planet.
-If a country that is considered just as modern, just as advanced, and just as fun and exciting can harm the environment less, why can’t the United States?
+If another advanced country can generate less harmful CO2, with a little more self control, why can’t the United States?

 All it takes is a little discipline and self restraint and we can quickly realize dramatic energy savings.
 We can all reduce our footprint and realize something closer to Japan’s per capital energy consumption.